FHA Loan Overview

 If you have a loan currently and want to move into an FHA loan, there are options available.
 You also can use one of these options if you have a current FHA loan:

-- FHA rate and term refinance: If you have an FHA loan now and want to refinance for a lower rate, this one is for you.
+- FHA rate and term refinance: If you have an FHA loan now and want to refinance you mortgage for a lower rate, this one is for you.
 You also can use it to shorten the loan term.

 - FHA streamline refinance: This is a faster way to refinance an FHA loan without any appraisals.